-When it comes to the decision to raise a candidate’s base salary or pack a punch with a sign-on bonus, companies have several things to think about.
+When it comes to the decision to raise a candidate’s base salary or pack a punch with a sign-on bonus, companies have several factors to consider.
 What’s the best approach to compensation packages, particularly bonuses, when attracting top talent and for the longevity of your business?

 In general, there are two big reasons employers are motivated to offer sign on bonuses.
 Sign-on bonuses can be used as a tool to equate or sweeten the difference in a salary gap from a previous role, or to beat out the competition.
-During the pandemic, many companies have used sign-on bonuses as an olive branch for opportunity-saturated candidates.
+Over the last several years, tech companies have used sign-on bonuses as an olive branch for opportunity-saturated candidates.

 Like a cherry on top of a sundae, sign-on bonuses can be an enticing offer, but they are also temporary.
 For businesses, this means saving money while still attracting a talented individual, so no losers here!
 For example, if a company offers a $5,000 sign-on bonus to a top candidate, this one-time monetary perk is more budget friendly than paying that person a higher base salary throughout the year, then also having to raise that salary over time.